The Early 1900’S

 Brightest Stars In The ’20’s Firmament

 Throughout the 1920s the player recognized as the best produced in the District since the days of AP Kaipara was W.J.
 (Wally) Langlands.
 He had been a founding member of the Old Boys club in 1919 and represented Poverty Bay in all its inter-provincial games from that year until 1930.
-He was appointed as captain of the team over the 7 years from 1924 In all of his 12 years he proved his versatility by playing 1st five-eighth, centre-threequarter and fullback.
+He was appointed as captain of the team over the 7 years from 1924 In all of his 12 years he proved his versatility by playing 1st five-eighth, center-threequarter and fullback.
 With his armory of a deceptive sidestep allied to quick acceleration one observer referred to him as a player with “customary sparkle.”

 After 1921 he rose to further fame, particularly at five-eighth, after his play as a member of the Combined Team versus South Africa was followed by selection for the North Island Teams of 1925 and 1928 as well as for the North Island “Minor Unions” of the latter year.